Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-unlimited-credit-line/walkthrough.md

     }
 }
 ```
+&nbsp;

-In the `Setup Contract`, we can know that the `isSolved()` function require us to first `setPlayer()` and it can only be an EOA, meaning we can't use any Exploit Contract here.
-Now let's see other files that also given to us, `BetterERC20.sol` and `NewBank.sol`, we are going to see the `BetterERC20.sol` first
+In the *Setup Contract*, we can know that the *isSolved()* function require us to first *setPlayer()* and it can only be an EOA, meaning we can't use any Exploit Contract here.
+Now let's see other files that also given to us, *BetterERC20.sol* and *NewBank.sol*, we are going to see the *BetterERC20.sol* first &nbsp;
+&nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.26;